goshanraj-g/is-this-a-scammer/README.md

 is this a Scammer? helps you identify scam phone numbers instantly, so you never have to second-guess who's on the other end of the line

 # How does it work?
+### Number Validation & Metadata Extraction
+- Check if the number is valid, and determine the carrier, country and type (landline, VoIP, mobile, etc...)
+APIs: Twilio Lookup API, NumVerify API
+### Cross-Checking with Scam Databases
+- Compare the number against government scam databases (FCC, Ofcom) and crowd-sourced databases (Hiya, Truecaller) APIs: Hiya API, Truecaller API, FCC / Ofcom Scam Reports
+### Community-Driven Scam Reports
+- Community can report scam numbers and provide details (ex.
+"IRS Scam", "Tech Support Scam")
+- Reports can be stored in PostgreSQL database and help flag suspicious numbers
+### Frequency-Based Scam Detection
+- We track how often a number is reported and flag it as high risk if reports spike
+- Frequently searched numbers are cached using Redis for fast lookups
+### AI-Based Scam Detection (Future Feature)
+- Use a machine learning model to analyze scam call patterns, and detect potiential scams even before they're reported

 # 🛠 Tech Stack
 ## Frontend